 .

-For group annuities, the statutory maximum valuation rate shall be determined separately for each certificate holder, based on their Initial Age and the certificate Reference Period.
+Except as provided in Subsection 3A.5 below, for group annuity contracts, the statutory maximum valuation rate shall be determined separately for each certificate holder, based on their Initial Age and the certificate Reference Period.

-For Group Annuity contracts purchased under a retirement or deferred compensation plan, with multiple annuity form options, use the normal form of payout as defined by the underlying pension plan..
+For group annuity contracts purchased under a retirement or deferred compensation plan with multiple annuity form options available to the certificate holder, the statutory maximum valuation rate shall be based on the normal form of payout as defined in the contract or as is evidenced by the underlying pension census file.
+If the normal form of payout cannot be determined, the statutory maximum valuation rate shall be based on the most conservative annuity form available to the certificate holder.

 B. Maximum Valuation Interest Rate